docker/docs/ee/dtr/admin/configure/garbage-collection.md

 ## Under the hood

+## Under the hood

 Each image stored in DTR is made up of multiple files:

-* A list of image layers that represent the image filesystem.
+* A list of image layers that are unioned which represents the image filesystem
-* A configuration file that contains the architecture of the image and other metadata.
+* A configuration file that contains the architecture of the image and other metadata
-* A manifest file containing the list of all layers and configuration file for an image.
+* A manifest file containing the list of all layers and configuration file for an image

-All these files are stored in a content-addressable way in which the name of the file is the result of hashing the file's content.
-This means that if two image tags have exactly the same content, DTR only stores the image content once, even if the tag name is different.
+All these files are tracked in DTR's metadata store in RethinkDB.
+These files are tracked in a content-addressable way such that a file corresponds to a cryptographic hashing the file's content.
+This means that if two image tags hold exactly the same content, DTR only stores the image content once while making hash collisions nearly impossible, even if the tag name is different.

-As an example, if `wordpress:4.8` and `wordpress:latest` have the same content, they will only be stored once.
+As an example, if `wordpress:4.8` and `wordpress:latest` have the same content, the content will only be stored once.
 If you delete one of these tags, the other won't be deleted.

-This means that when users delete an image tag, DTR can't delete the underlying files of that image tag since it's possible that there are other tags that also use the same files.
+This means that when you delete an image tag, DTR cannot delete the underlying files of that image tag since other tags may also use the same files.

+To facilitate online garbage collection, DTR makes a couple of changes to how it uses the storage backend that are distinct from the open-source Docker registry:
+1. Layer links &ndash; the references within repository directories to their associated blobs &ndash; are no longer in the storage backend.
+That is because DTR stores these references in RethinkDB instead to enumerate through them during the marking phase of garbage collection.

+2. Any layers created after an upgrade to 2.6 are no longer content-addressed in the storage backend.
+Many cloud provider backends do not give the sequential consistency guarantees required to deal with the simultaneous deleting and re-pushing of a layer in a predictable manner.
+To account for this, DTR assigns each newly pushed layer a unique ID and performs the translation from content hash to ID in RethinkDB.

-To delete unused image layers, DTR:
+To delete unused files, DTR does the following:
-1. Becomes read-only to make sure that no one is able to push an image, thus changing the underlying files in the filesystem.
-2. Check all the manifest files and keep a record of the files that are referenced.
+1. Establish a cutoff time
+1. Mark each referenced manifest file with a timestamp.
+When manifest files are pushed to DTR, they are also marked with a timestamp
+2. Sweep each manifest file that does not have a timestamp after the cutoff time
-3. If a file is never referenced, that means that no image tag uses it, so it can be safely deleted.
+3. If a file is never referenced &ndash; which means no image tag uses it &ndash; delete the file
+4. Repeat the process for blob links and blob descriptors.

 ## Where to go next